TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-tls12-upgrade-no-current-with-override-and-old-rca.md

   Azure Cosmos DB already supports TLS 1.2.
 To ensure our customers are covered with the best level of security, TLS 1.2 will be enforced by default starting July 29th, 2020 on:

-  * new accounts
+  * New accounts
-  * existing accounts where our records show that client connections use TLS 1.2 exclusively
+  * Existing accounts where our records show that client connections use TLS 1.2 exclusively

   This means that any client request that uses a TLS version lower than 1.2 will be actively rejected on these accounts.